apenzk/dafny-training/README.md

 Make sure you add the path to the Dafny executable to your paths.

+### Note

+On MacOSX, if you have manually installed the Dafny 4.x  release you may encounter some permission issues.
+Run the script provided with Dafny `allow_on_mac.sh` to fix this issue.

 # Checking your installation
 ## Checking Plugin